Submissions

 The MJoHL Notes Office accepts Student Note submissions from current law students, including students at the University of Michigan Law School and students at other accredited law schools.
 Recent University of Michigan Law School alumni may submit Student Notes for up to one year after graduation.

-Students seeking additional information about Student Note submissions, particularly prospective authors outside the University of Michigan Law School, may contact mjohloffice@umich.edu to request further guidance, including the Journal’s student publication guide, The Purplebook.
+Students seeking additional information about Student Note submissions, particularly prospective authors outside the University of Michigan Law School, may also contact mjohloffice@umich.edu to request further guidance, including the Journal’s student publication guide, The Purplebook.